devopsgroup-io/catapult/README.md

 ## Website Concurrency Maximum ##

-Using a website with historical Google Analytics data, access the Audience Overview and find the busiest Pageview day from the past 30-days and then drill into that date.
-Find the hour with the most Pageviews, then the accompanying Avg.
+Using a website with historical Google Analytics data, access the Audience Overview and find the busiest Pageview day from the past 30 days, and then drill into that date.
+Find the hour with the most page views, and then the accompanying Avg.
 Session Duration.
 Using the following formula, we are able to find the Concurrency Maxiumum.

 *(Pageviews x Avg.
-Session Duration in seconds) / 3,600 seconds* = **Concurrency Maxiumum**
+Session Duration in seconds) / 3,600 seconds* = **Concurrency Maximum**

 <img src="https://cdn.rawgit.com/devopsgroup-io/catapult/master/catapult/installers/images/catapult_website_concurrency_maximum.png" alt="Catapult Website Concurrency Maximum">